AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-43862-unable-to-update-cart-items-because-of-graphql-updatecartitems-mutation-error.md

 ## Issue

-The customer can’t update cart items because of a GraphQL UpdateCartItems mutation error.
+The customer can't update cart items because of a GraphQL UpdateCartItems mutation error.

 <u>Steps to reproduce</u>: